ilanBitan/SeaData-FullStackProject/README.md

 ## Credits

-This project was developed by [Ilan Bitan].
+This project was developed byIlan Bitan.